 Breastfeeding is good for you and your baby.
 It protects your baby against many illnesses and is your baby’s best source of nutrition.
-According to some experts, babies should be breastfed (given only breast milk) for at least the first 6 months of life, and they should continue to be fed some breast milk until they are at least 1 year old.
+Babies should be breastfed (given only breast milk) for at least the first 6 months of life, and they should continue to be fed some breast milk until they are at least 1 year old.

 Can I continue to breastfeed when I return to work?

 Yes, it is possible to continue giving your child breast milk while you work.
 The easiest way to do this is to make a breastfeeding plan before you return to work.